davidpodhola/smelte-typescript-snowpack/README.md

 Serve the built (yarn build) version of your site at localhost:5000

+### yarn storybook

+Serve the storybook at localhost:6006

 ### Q: What about Eject?

 No eject needed!
 Snowpack guarantees zero lock-in, and CSA strives for the same.